prateeksharmamay/Online-Peer-to-Peer-Homestay-Network/README.md

 · Capture the area which is less seen.<br />
 · Graph for reviews on properties (Data from database)<br />
 · Trace diagram for tracking one user or a group of users (ex.
 Users from San Jose, CA)<br />
-6) Trace diagram for tracking bidding for an item
+· Trace diagram for tracking bidding for an item<br />

 #Pre-Requisites to run the project:
-1) Install NodeJS, RabbitMQ, MySQL, MongoDB, Redis.
-Run these as services.
+· Install NodeJS, RabbitMQ, MySQL, MongoDB, Redis.
+Run these as services.<br /><br />
-2) Run npm install for all package.json files.
+· Run npm install for all package.json files.<br />
-3) Run node servers for both rabbitMQ service and express client and access through http://localhost:3000
+· Run node servers for both rabbitMQ service and express client and access through http://localhost:3000<br />